 No #, Eric Burdon & War, Stoneground, the Cockettes, 5/30/1971, Fillmore West; "Goodbye VD" benefit, large 17" x 21" poster in brown and dayglo orange featuring cartoon character labeled as "Captain Clap" (I kid you not), pretty weird to say the least.
 Bursting with good taste.
 This was one of the last benefit shows before the Fillmore West shut down and is not easy to find.
 Here's a pretty decent VG+ copy for someone looking for EVERYTHING from the Fillmore. $165.

-, Boz Scaggs, 3/8-10/1974, Paramount Theatre, Oakland, CA; "Slow Dancer" premiere (I was a volunteer usher at this show, no kidding!).
+Boz Scaggs, 3/8-10/1974, Paramount Theatre, Oakland, CA; "Slow Dancer" premiere (I was a volunteer usher at this show, no kidding!).
 Stylish image of Boz dressed in a tuxedo doing the tango or something with a similarly stylish lady; for illustration, see The Art of Rock, pl.
 4.67.
 This is a Bill Graham show, this poster is a first printing, the reprinted ones have a much lighter pink border instead of the darker color that shows on this image (notwithstanding what one leading overpriced poster website says their illustrations show the differences between the two printings but identify both of them as firsts sorry guys, there are two distinctive printings and the darker ones were the ones were the ones given out at the show which I know for a fact since I was there!
-The other ones appeared months later.), offering two nice NM copies of the first version, $50 each. (*)
+The other ones appeared months later.), offering nice NM copy, minor storage ding on RH side, first version, $50. (*)

 Original Artwork by famous rock and roll/psychedelic artists

 Posters --More Recent Stuff (late 1970's to the present)

 Handbills--Miscellaneous Non-California (1960's and early '70's)

 Handbills --More Recent Stuff